SpectoLabs/hoverfly/readme.md

 * ./hoverfly

-## Configuration
+## Configuration (capture/virtualize)

 Specifying which site to record/virtualize with regular expression (by default it records everything):

     ./hoverfly --destination="."

 By default proxy is always in virtualize mode.
-To switch to record mode, add "--record" flag during startup:
+To switch to record mode, add "--capture" flag during startup:

-    ./hoverfly --record
+    ./hoverfly --capture

 Or you can use API call to change proxy state while running.